MultiSafepay/docs/content/my-account/create-account.md

 # Switching to MultiSafepay from another PSP

-You can sign up for a MultiSafepay account while still using another PSP without incurring any costs.
+You can sign up for a MultiSafepay account while still using another <<glossary:PSP>> without incurring any costs.

 A test account lets you process test payments and gives access to all features.
 MultiSafepay only starts charging monthly fees when you onboard, go live, and begin processing real payments.